szymonkaliski/SDF-UI/README.md

 - [ ] make math operations work on vec3 as well as float - this will require inputs that can accept both floats and vec3s
 - [ ] add a way to "unpack" vec3 into three floats, process them, and pack again
+- [ ] overwrite connections instead of blocking if there's already one made